-They learned so much about Elephants working in the tourist industry in Thailand.
-Elephant The elephant tourism industry forces mahouts and their families into a desperate poverty trap that few can escape meaning the families are very poor and he welfare of the elephant is therefore compromised.
+They learned so much about Elephants working in the tourism industry in Thailand.
+The industry often unknowingly forces mahouts and their families into a desperate poverty trap that few can escape, meaning the families are impoverished and the welfare of the elephant is compromised.